mfaani/mfaani/content/posts/devtools/Optimizing App Size/How can I count the extra symbols in a binary/index.md

 ## Acknowledgements

 Major shout out to [Mark Rowe](https://twitter.com/bdash) who answered a lot of my questions about `nm` so I can put together this post.
-His [RTFM](https://en.wikipedia.org/wiki/RTFM) was extremely helpful for figuring out how `nm` and `strip` work.
+His exceptional [RTFM](https://en.wikipedia.org/wiki/RTFM) abilities was helpful for figuring out how to make `nm` and `strip` commands work.